Poster Presentations

 1. Once the poster design is complete, it must be a exported to a PDF/X file (if designing the poster slide in PowerPoint, be sure to use a downloaded software version and not web version as it will not convert to PDF/X, click here for a list UO campus computing labs that offer downloaded PowerPoint software if you do not have access )

-• ProTIP: the printing press does not offer full bleed so avoid making notations near any margins as they may be cut off
+• ProTip: the printing press does not offer full bleed so avoid making notations near any margins as they may be cut off

 2. Participants should upload their poster to the College of Design Output Room for printing (standard print service, matte finish).